 In addition to these risks, Equity REITs may be affected by changes in the value of the underlying property owned by the trusts, while Mortgage REITs may be affected by the quality of any credit extended.
-Further, Equity and Mortgage REITs are dependent upon management skills and generally may not be diversified.
-Equity and Mortgage REITs are also subject to heavy cash flow dependency, defaults by borrowers and self-liquidation.
+Further, Equity and Mortgage REITs are also subject to heavy cash flow dependency, defaults by borrowers and self-liquidation.
 In addition, Equity and Mortgage REITs could possibly fail to qualify for the beneficial tax treatment available to REITs under the Internal Revenue Code, or to maintain their exemptions from registration under the 1940 Act.
 The above factors may also adversely affect a borrower's or a lessee's ability to meet its obligations to the REIT.
-In the event of a default by a borrower or lessee, the REIT may experience delays in enforcing its rights as a mortgagee or lessor and may incur substantial costs associated with protecting investments.
+In the event of a default by a borrower or lessee, the REIT may experience delays in enforcing its rights as a mortgage or lessor and may incur substantial costs associated with protecting investments.